"Money isn’t the most important thing in life, but it’s reasonably close to oxygen on the 'gotta have it' scale."

 Each student enters college with their own unique living arrangements, cost of tuition and other additional expenses.
 Your personal finances may range anywhere from loose change to thousands of dollars.
 No matter what number you’re working with, learning how to manage your finances now is a valuable tool for staying stress-free in the future.
-You’ll also be better prepared to reach your goals- and have enough in the bank to make them a reality!
+You can also visit Oakland University Financial Services

 at 120 North Foundation Hall for tuition-related assistance.

 Understand your banking, financial aid, and credit options.
 The National Endowment for Financial Education has created a comprehensive guide for this purpose.
 Download or print the PDF

 Opening a checking or savings account can provide you with a variety of benefits.
 Checking accounts function like a wallet, while Savings accounts serve as an indestructible safe.
 Many banks offer joint checking and savings accounts with no monthly fee for enrolled students.
 They may also offer online account management through their website or mobile applications.
 Consider these factors when choosing where to open your account(s).
 Explore the general advantages of each account type below.

 - Spend and receive money without carrying cash

 - Use a debit card to make purchases or withdraw cash at an ATM

 - Set up direct deposit for your paychecks

 - Track your finances through online or paper statements

 - Safer to carry a debit card over cash